 All businesses, employees, educators and students in the cosmetology industry authorized to conduct in-person activities pursuant to this guidance must adhere to the following:

 - Employees and students must wear Pennsylvania Department of Health recommended face coverings or other face coverings that cover the nose and mouth for their entire shift and during all clinical work practiced upon the public.

 - When shampooing hair, employees and students must wear eye protection (goggles/glasses) which must be sanitized after each use.

 - Employees and students must wash hands before putting on or taking off protective eye gear.

 - Employees and students must remove protective eye gear after finishing the service and BEFORE doing anything else.
 Wash hands after removal.

-- Clean door handles frequently inside and outside of the salon (every 30 minutes).
+- Clean door handles frequently inside and outside of the salon and school (every 30 minutes).

 - Wipe down door windows frequently inside and outside (every 30 minutes).

-- Salons and schools must provide a hand sanitizer dispenser inside front door.
+- Salons and schools must provide a hand sanitizer dispenser inside the front door.